xymon-monitoring/problem-solving/README.md

 - Idea of this repo was copied from other dev teams that have to manage "Problems that do not fit weel in other repos"
 - This Github organization is not official in the Xymon Ecosystem
 - Content is based on the current (2023) Mailman mailing list, but is not validated by a Xymon admins or partially only
+- Seem to me also a need for guide lines to resolve problems to be as efficient as possible, something like (but I am not an expert in managing project)
+  - Define specifications
+    - Goals
+    - Prerequisits
+    - Potenetial problems
+    - Solution evaluation methode
+  - Look for solutions
+    - Search for solutions that meet specification (most of them)
+    - Compare
+  - Choose
+  - Implement
+  - Document
+  - Maintain